 Many lines have been blurred, from traditional publishers offering self-published book publishing arms to various industry acquisitions and partnerships between traditional and self-publishers.
 Out of necessity, some traditional publishers who relied on antiquated business models, have had to adjust and change with the times.

 Despite all this talk of the indie and the self-publishing revolution, self-publishing is not a new phenomenon; digital technology has just helped take it to a new level.
 Remember, there are many famous authors who self-published throughout the years, including:

 ● John Grisham, A Time to Kill

 ● Irma Rombauer, The Joy of Cooking

 ● Richard Paul Evans, The Christmas Box

 ● Jack Canfield and Mark Hensen, Chicken Soup for the Soul

 ● James Redfield, The Celestine Prophecy

 ● Beatrix Potter, creator of the Peter Rabbit Classic Series

 It’s important for authors to consider the wide array of self-publishing options.
-Do your due diligence and find the right service for you.
+Do your due diligence and find the right book marketing service for you.
 Take part in the revolution, if traditional publishing doesn’t appeal to you.
 You’ll be in good company if you do!